VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/dynamic-views/Using-Modules-from-Other-Applications.md

-# Using Modules from Other Applications
+# Use Modules from Other Applications

 This guide explains how to use modules from another custom application in your own project.
 It provides detailed instructions on initializing external modules, adding them to the navigation menu, and integrating them into your project.

 In this guide, we'll use the example of the `vc-app-extend` project, which extends the functionality of the `vc-app` project located in the `sample` folder.

-## Adding Custom Application
+## Add Custom Application

 To incorporate another custom application into your project: